Sokół movement: In Kuyavia and Greater Poland

-In Greater Poland, Sokół became an important group dedicated to Polish independence.
+In Kuyavia and Greater Poland, Sokół became an important group dedicated to Polish independence.
 In the German partition of Poland, from the beginning, the Sokół movement met with police persecutions, controls, harassment and provocations.
 This stopped only after the Sokół accepted constant police supervision.
 Another change was that only adults could become members.
 Because of this, Sokół president Bernard Chrzanowski, and vice-president Ksawery Zakrzewski, suggested setting up independent youth organizations, which would have rented, for a nominal pay, the gymnastic chambers by hours or days.

 Alfred Filip Zawadyński was the first founder of Sokół, in Sokołów Podlaski, Poland.

 German police began to harass and persecute all the new organizations again, and for a time forbade any further activity.
 Attorney Chrzanowski argued that the police had no proof and could present no link, neither personal nor financial, between these organizations and Sokół.
 He took the case all the way to the Supreme Court of Justice in Berlin.
 It was shown that the president of "Iskra", Kazimierz Syller, "Brzask" Stanisław Szulc, and of "Ogniwo" Edmund Maćkowiak, nor any other adult member had ever been members of Sokół.
 The jury canceled the laws, but this caused even more harassment from the police and attempts to penetrate the organizations by informers began.